Tennis scoring system: Alternative ("no-ad") game scoring

-A popular alternative to advantage scoring, nowadays used at exhibition matches is "no-advantage" or "no-ad" scoring, created by James Van Alen in order to shorten match playing time.
+A popular alternative to advantage scoring, nowadays used at exhibition matches as well as professional tournaments in doubles, is the "no-advantage" or "no-ad" scoring, created by James Van Alen in order to shorten match playing time.
 No-advantage scoring is a method in which the first player to reach four points wins the game in all circumstances.
 No-ad scoring eliminates the requirement that a player must win by two points after a tie.
 Therefore, if the game is tied at deuce, the next player to win a point wins the game.
-This method of scoring is used in most World TeamTennis matches.
-When this style of play is implemented, at deuce, the receiver then chooses from which side of the court he or she desires to return the serve.
+This method of scoring was used in most World TeamTennis matches.
+When this style of play is implemented, at deuce the receiver chooses from which side of the court he or she desires to return the serve.
 However, in no-ad mixed doubles play, each gender always serves to the same gender at game point and during the final point of tiebreaks.

 Handicap scoring

 In the early 20th century, it was common for tournaments to have handicap events alongside the main events.
 In handicap events, the lesser-skilled player is given a certain number of points in each game.
 This is done so that players of different skill levels can have a competitive match.
-These handicaps consisted of two numbers "A" and "B" separated by a period "A.B", where "A" is the player's starting score and "B" is the number of games where the player receives an extra point.
+These handicaps consisted of two numbers separated by a period: "A.B", where "A" is the player's starting score and "B" is the number of games where the player receives an extra point.

 For example, a player with a handicap of "15.2" would start every game with a score of "15".
 In each series of six games, the player would also receive an extra point in two of the games.
 Therefore, they would start two out of every six games with "30" and the remaining four out of six games with "15".

 These handicap ratings where a player receives points can be denoted with an "R" in front, where the "R" indicates the player is receiving points.
-It is also possible to have a handicap system where the player owes point due to being higher-skilled, in which case the same two-number system is also used.
+It is also possible to have a handicap system where the player owes points due to being higher-skilled, in which case the same two-number system is also used.
 These owed handicaps are denoted with an "O" in front that is short for "owed".